JunYuHuang/top-mastermind-cli/Planning.md

 - represent colours as integers in range \[1, bound]
 - either breaker or maker wins at end of game / round
 - code maker role is "passive" once they submit the code
-  - game takes care of algorithm for giving feedback to code breaker
+  - game takes care of algorithm for giving response to code breaker
     - returns answer based on comparing breaker's guesses against maker's code
-    - prevents "cheating" from maker who can lie about feedback
+    - prevents "cheating" from maker who can lie about response
 - scenario 1: human = breaker, computer = maker
   - computer set / creates code
   - get input from human as guesses to try to correctly guess the computer's code